Lightroom Export Settings for Print – Guide

 If you are a photographer who is really interested in printing photos then this article is for you.
 In my earlier days, I was not bothered much about photo printing since I was just posting photos on my website and social media websites like Facebook, Instagram, and Twitter.
 Later I started printing my photographs.
 I tried many photo printing shops both online as well as from photo printing shops near me.
 I was not at all happy with the print colors.
 It took me one year to realize that it was all because of the wrong Lightroom export settings for print.
-As a result of which I had to process photos later with correct Lightroom export settings for print.
+As a result of which I had to process photos later with the correct Lightroom export settings for print.

 Lightroom Export Settings for Print